WDymw/Ryersons-BSE-Portfolio/index.md

 }
 ```
 # Starter Project
-My starter project is the Arduino board.
-It is modified with its input being a button and its output being an onboard LED light.
-Which essentially means that when the button is pressed, the LED will light up.
-This is coded through Arduino IDE.
+My starter project is the Arduino Board with specific modifications to make it able to receive information from this button and light up the LED.
+I chose to install a button as my input and use the LED light on the board to be my output because I believe that a button is the most simple way for an input, and light is the most direct way to see an output.
+I chose this project because I thought it would be beneficial to produce a project that involves coding and circuits.
-This board gains power from my computer, which is connected through a USB wire, it also receives the codes through the wire.
-The current then passes through the pins, and to the shield of the board.
-There, it is transferred to one of the legs of the button.
-When the button is pressed, the current continues through and onto another wire, which is connected to the digital pin 2.
-At last, the current cycles and causes the LED to light up.
+This board performs its functions through the electric circuit.
+The 5V of the battery passing on from the board, travels to a rail which is connected to one of the legs of the button.
+When the button is pressed, the current passes through the button and then on to another wire which is connected to the digital pin 2.
+By doing so, the board would notice that the button is pressed, and the light would be turned on.
-The Other two main components of this circuit are the ground wires and the 10k ohm resistor.
-The ground wire provides the board a reference for the power wire and limits the difference between the ground and the power wire less than 5v.
-The resistor prevents the circuit from shorting.
+The few wires here are ground wires, which are not charged, and what they do is provide a reference for the board in terms of the voltage difference.
+This was a quite challenging project, since I began with no knowledge on circuits and soldering, both topics cost me hours and hours.
+But eventually I figured out the methods.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug](https://www.youtube.com/watch?v=1ndPM6ghYaU&list=PLe-u_DjFx7etk6dyDuivrw-gQGhkx9TJL&index=24" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Bill of Materials